Snowpark Container Services: Working with services

 • A user making ingress requests from outside Snowflake to a public endpoint needs USAGE privilege on the endpoint.

-A Service role is a mechanism to grant privileges on service endpoints to other roles.
+• Service role that has permission to access the endpoint (see GRANT SERVICE ROLE).
+A service role is a mechanism to grant privileges on service endpoints to other roles.
 You have these options:

 • Use the default service role: Snowflake defines a default service role (ALL_ENDPOINTS_USAGE) that grants the USAGE privilege on all endpoints the service exposes and grants this default service role to the service’s owner role.
 Thus, the owner role can access all the endpoints the service exposes.
 You can grant this default service role to other roles.